-1. As stated in Note 14 (c) of Schedule 15 of the Accounts, Deccan Chronicle Holdings Limited ("Deccan" / "DCHL") had initiated arbitration proceedings challenging the termination of its Franchisee by Board and raised its claim towards loss of profit, loss of value of franchisee, franchisee running expenditure, loss of business opportunity and legal expenses, etc. The Board had also filed its counterclaim in the said matter.
+- 1. Certain matters relating to earlier years, which were the matters of qualification in the audit report on the financial statements for the year ended 31st March, 2019, continue to remain unresolved as at 31st March, 2020.
+The matters are listed below: - As stated in Note 14 (c) of Schedule 15 of the Accounts, Deccan Chronicle Holdings Limited ("Deccan" / "DCHL") had initiated arbitration proceedings challenging the termination of its Franchisee by the Board and raised its claim towards loss of profit, loss of value of franchisee, franchisee running expenditure, loss of business opportunity and legal expenses, etc. The Board had also filed its counterclaim in the said matter.
 The Arbitrator passed an award on 17th July, 2020 in favour of DCHL, inter alia, awarding DCHL an amount of Rs.
 4,814.67 crores, along with interest at 10% per annum from the date of arbitration proceedings till the realization of the amounts on/before 30.09.2020 (estimated aggregate award amount of Rs.
-7,964.65 as at 31st March, 2019).
-The Board has filed an appeal with the Hon.
-High Court of Bombay against the order, the outcome of which is pending as on date of this report.
+8,447.44 Crores as at 31st March, 2020) (estimated aggregate award amount of Rs.
+7,964.65 Crores as at 31st March, 2019).
+The Board's petition challenging the award was allowed vide Hon'ble Bombay High Court's judgement dated 16th June, 2021.
+The Hon'ble Bombay High Court held that the award passed by the arbitrator was without reasons, ignoring evidence and against the contract entered between the Board and DCHL.
+Hence, the Court upheld the Board's Petition and the award against the Board was set aside except that BCCI is directed to pay DCHL amounts towards Central Rights income withheld by BCCI for 2012 IPL season along with interest thereon which has been accepted and accrued/remitted by BCCI.